Isthmus of Panama

-The isthmus is thought to have been finally formed around 3 million years ago, separating the Atlantic and Pacific Oceans and causing the creation of the Gulf Stream.
-This was first suggested in 1910 by North American paleontologist Henry Fairfield Osborn.
-He based the proposal on the fossil record of mammals in Central America.
-This conclusion provided a foundation for Alfred Wegener when he proposed the theory of continental drift in 1912.
+The isthmus is thought to have finally formed around 3 million years ago (Ma), separating the Atlantic and Pacific Oceans and causing the creation of the Gulf Stream, as first suggested in 1910 by Henry Fairfield Osborn.
+Osborn based the proposal on the fossil record of mammals in Central America, a conclusion that would provide a foundation for Alfred Wegener when he proposed the theory of continental drift in 1912.
+Some recent studies suggest an earlier formation of the isthmus than the recognized age of 3 Ma, potentially stretching as far back as 19 Ma.